LoginRadius/engineering-portal/content/engineering/guest-post/multi-factor-authentication-using-redis-cache-and-otp/index.md

 [Nodemailer](https://www.npmjs.com/package/nodemailer) is a Node.js module that allows you to send emails using an email service or an [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) server.

-To set up Nodemailer, you need to provide the credentials to your email or SMTP service.
+To set up Nodemailer, you need to provide your email or SMTP service credentials.

 > Google mailing service (Gmail) will not support the use of third-party apps or devices like Nodemailer starting from May 30, 2022.

 For this tutorial, we will use Microsoft’s [Outlook Maling Service](https://outlook.live.com/) to send emails.

 ### Set Up Outlook
-1. Navigate to [Outlook’s sign up page](https://outlook.live.com/owa/?nlp=1&signup=1) to register for an Outlook account if you don’t have one.
+1. Navigate to [Outlook’s sign-up page](https://outlook.live.com/owa/?nlp=1&signup=1) to register for an Outlook account if you don’t have one.

 2. Add your phone number if you are prompted to do so.